 Regardless of the number of people in the group (it was about 10 of us) she makes $2 for 2 days of guiding.
 It made me so mad.
 Out of the $140 I paid for the trip, a bus itself was about $45 and assuming that my food cost $4, where did the rest of this money go and why it’s not with this girl?!

-She explained that she has no choice to work for them because she needs some money, but that it happens a lot that Hanoi people are taking advantage of the villagers.
-That was my lesson for the future – never book experiences in advance, even in the country.
+She explained that she has no choice but to work for them because she needs some money, but that it happens a lot that Hanoi people are taking advantage of the villagers.
+It sucks.

 These situations happen a lot in Africa as well.